 Use Valentine's Day Push NotificationsEver had a notification from an app on your phone telling you about the latest deal?
 That’s called a push notification and they’re great at getting a user to take a certain action.

-Walmart have used love heart emojis to make their push notification look extra appealing and eye-catching.
+Walmart has used love heart emojis to make their push notification look extra appealing and eye-catching.
 This also makes the notification look even more like a message from your friend, making it more likely that the user will open it.

 If your business can’t afford to offer free delivery on every order, try setting a minimum order value threshold.
 For example, ‘free delivery on all orders over £50’.
-Make sure to set it a little bit above average order price; this is also a great way of bumping up the average to cover the costs of offering free delivery.
+Make sure to set it a little bit above the average order price; this is also a great way of bumping up the average to cover the costs of offering free delivery.

 Get Interactive on Social MediaThere are plenty of features across social media that are great for quick wins if you’re looking to boost engagement over V-day.
 One of these, which is common to most social media sites, is polls.

 You might have already used polls to get feedback on your products or to help decide on a future direction.
-But the reason they’re so effective is because people find them fun!
+But the reason they’re so effective is that people find them fun!
 So, ask some fun Valentine’s themed questions and watch the votes fly in.

 Top tip: make the question and answers short and sweet – social media users will be more likely to engage with them that way!